mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 Just acknowledge it and move on.

-Trained convsersationalists do it all the time without anyone noticing.
+Trained conversationalists do it all the time without anyone noticing.
 The conversation gets boring so they just move on to the next topic.
 There doesn't even have to be a transition.